interactive-fiction-class/interactive-fiction-class.github.io/homeworks/text-adventure-game/text-adventure-game.md

 Action Castle is a game by Jared A. Sorensen.
 It is included in his book [Parsley](http://www.memento-mori.com/pdf/parsely-pdf), which is a collection of games inspired by the text-adventures of the 1980s.
 Parsley is a party game where you take on the role of the parser, and the players shout out commands like GO NORTH, LIGHT LAMP or GET SWORD.
 You obtusely follow player's commands, simulating a computer's limited vocabulary.
 The effect is suprisingly hilarious and fun.

 You should download ["Parsely: Preview n' Play Edition"](http://www.memento-mori.com/pdf/parsely-preview-n-play-edition) which is free on Jared's website.
 It contains the Action Castle game that you'll be implementing.
 You can also [buy the full Parsley book for $20](http://www.memento-mori.com/pdf/parsely-pdf) if you'd like to support an awesome indy game developer.
+The Preview n' Play Edition also explains how these kinds of games work.

 You should modify the provided code to:
 1. Create the 13 locations from Action Castle (Cottage, Garden Path, Fishing Pond, Winding Path, Top of the Tall Tree, Drawbridge, Courtyard, Tower Stairs, Tower,